Operation-Restoring-Valor/Medical-Regenerative-Certificate-THC/README.md

 -   **Security Clearance Review:** Every evaluation for this certificate includes a full **Security Clearance Review**.

--   **The Trust Standard:** If we do not trust a soldier with our secrets, we certainly do not trust them with THC.
+-   **The Trust Standard:** If we do not trust a soldier, we certainly do not trust them with THC.

 -   **Revocation:** Any violation of the "Sativa Only" rule or usage off Federal Property without authorization results in immediate revocation.